 Liberal Learning: Literary, Visual, & Performing Arts and Global (meets VPA requirement for School of Education programs)

-Program Directors: Dr. Felicia Steele, Assistant Professor of English and Diane Steinberg, Assistant Professor of English
+Program Directors: Michael Robertson, Professor of English, and Diane Steinberg, Assistant Professor of English

 - The British Museum